normanbarber/hoarderless-css/README.md

 # Hoarderless Css
-This tools designed to identify css hoarding in your project.
+This tools designed to identify css hoarding in a project.
 Enter the path to your jade files, then the path to your css files, then write new files that have unused selectors commented.
 The original css files remain untouched.

 ### Running in the browser